syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/3d-chart/EJ2_ASP.MVC/chart-dimensions.md

 ---
 layout: post
-title: Chart dimensions in ##Platform_Name## 3D Chart Component
+title: Dimensions in ##Platform_Name## 3D Chart Component
-description: Learn here all about chart dimensions in Syncfusion ##Platform_Name## 3D Chart component of Syncfusion Essential JS 2 and more.
+description: Learn here all about dimensions in Syncfusion ##Platform_Name## 3D Chart component of Syncfusion Essential JS 2 and more.
 platform: ej2-asp-core-mvc
-control: Chart Dimensions
+control: Dimensions
 publishingplatform: ##Platform_Name##
 documentation: ug
 ---

-# Chart dimensions in ##Platform_Name## 3D Chart Component
+# Dimensions in ##Platform_Name## 3D Chart Component

 ## Size for container

-Chart can be rendered to its container size and it can be set via inline or CSS as demonstrated below.
+The 3D chart can be rendered to its container size and it can be set via inline or CSS as demonstrated below.

 ```index.cshtml
     @(Html.EJS().Chart3D("container").Width("650px").Height("350px"))